SMHendryx/SortFeatureSubsets/README.md

-# generatePowerSetConfigFiles
+# SortFeatureSubsets
-Scala application that generates the power set of a set of strings and writes to application.conf files.
+Scala application that generates the power set of a set of strings and writes to application.conf files and sorts the subsets of features by a specified type of value (such as F1, precision, or recall in IR).
 Useful for machine learning feature selection.

-Run with Scala Build Tool:
+Run with Scala Build Tool.

-sbt "run /path/to/complete/set/application.con /path/to/write/output/of/config/files"

-e.g.:

-sbt "run /Users/seanmhendryx/Research/context/configFiles/in/application.conf /Users/seanmhendryx/Research/context/configFiles/out"
-# SortFeatureSubsets
+To generate power set of config files: sbt "runMain GenConfigFiles /path/to/complete/set/application.conf /path/to/write/output/of/config/files"

+To sort the sets of features by a specified IR score: sbt "runMain SortByScore /path/to/dir/containing/serialized/input [Score type, e.g. F2] /where/to/save/output"